Chauntain/SupportArticles-docs/support/mem/intune/device-protection/troubleshoot-update-rings.md

 ## Verify the settings on the device

 To confirm that the policies have been applied to the device locally, navigate to **Settings** > **Accounts** > **Access work or school**.
-The list of policies applied to the device from Intune will include whether they're managed by your organization.
+The list of policies applied to the device from Intune will be included if they're managed by your organization.

 :::image type="content" source="media/troubleshoot-update-rings/policies-on-the-device.png" alt-text="Screenshot of the policies on the device in the Managed by Organization pane.":::